lucasvanlierop/website/source/_posts/2017-06-25-accessing-your-docker-app-via-a-domain-name-using-traefik.md

 - You want run multiple web services?
 - You want to run multiple instances of a service?
 - You want to run services on multiple hosts?
-- You just want more descriptive hostname than 'http://localhost'?
+- You just want a more descriptive hostname than 'http://localhost'?

 ## Reverse proxy to the rescue!